MiiisterBR/rightpick/README.md

-# Digikala Price Checker & Reviews
+# RightPick

-A browser extension that helps users verify Digikala product prices across other popular Iranian marketplaces (Torob and Esam) and view Digikala user reviews directly on those platforms.
+A smart shopping assistant that checks product prices on Digikala and shows real Digikala user reviews while you browse on Torob and Esam helping you make the best possible choice.

 ## Features